 This vegan start-up company is making waves all across Europe.
-They are currently offering vegan walking tours of Barcelona, Rome, London and Amsterdam, and they will soon be expanding to several more European capitals, and even Tel Aviv!
+They are currently offering vegan walking tours of Barcelona, Amsterdam, Rome, London and Lisbon.
 Nomadic Vegan readers can get a 10% discount on any tour by using the promo code GOVEGAN2017.

 A number of cities also have their own local vegan tours.
-Click the links below for more details.
+See the links below for more details.

 Vegan Food Tours in Europe

-Vegan Food Tours offers three walking tours of Paris: (a) Hype in the City, (b) Historic Chic, and (c) Urban Street, and they will soon be expanding to Bordeaux and Toulouse.
+Offers three walking tours of Paris: (a) Hype in the City, (b) Historic Chic, and (c) Urban Street, and they have also expanded to Bordeaux and Lyon.

 This vegan/organic wine tour includes a visit to Blaye Citadelle, a drink at Chateau Peybonhomme Tower with an amazing view of the Gironde River, and a three-course lunch with two glasses of certified organic/vegan wine.